 3.5.
 We keep an up-to-date database of individuals, groups and stakeholders who we regularly contact on planning matters in accordance with General Data Protection Regulations.
-If you would like to be added to the database or need to amend your details, please email planning.policy@whitehorsedc.gov.uk, call our Customer Service Team on 01235 422600 or sign up using this link: https://survey.southandvale.gov.uk/s/consultationsignup/
+If you would like to be added to the database to receive updates on planning policy consultations and relevant updates, please use our consultation sign up form.
+If you would like to amend your details, please email planning.policy@whitehorsedc.gov.uk or call our Customer Service Team on 01235 422600.